mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 }
 ```

-Here's a complete demo of using ButtonUnstyled and useButton with plain CSS:
+The demo below shows how to create the Primer button using plain CSS with Base UI's Unstyled Button and `useButton` hook:

 {{"demo": "BaseButtonPlainCss.js", "defaultCodeOpen": false}}

 ### Styling with Tailwind CSS

-After installing Tailwind, simply pass Tailwind's utility classes to `className`.
+After installing Tailwind CSS, its utility classes to `className`, as shown below:

 ```tsx
 <ButtonUnstyled className="bg-green-600 rounded-md py-1 px-4...">